 A One-of-a-Kind Idaho Experience: Idaho’s Mammoth Cave

-For travelers looking to experience something truly different in Idaho, offers a rare look beneath the state’s volcanic landscape.
-Unlike guided cave tours found elsewhere in Idaho, Idaho’s Mammoth Cave allows visitors to explore a lava tube at their own pace while observing the formations shaped by ancient lava flows.
+For travelers looking to experience something truly different in Idaho, Idaho’s Mammoth Cave offers a rare look beneath the state’s volcanic landscape.
+Unlike guided cave tours found elsewhere in Idaho, visitors can explore a lava tube at their own pace while observing the formations shaped by ancient lava flows.

 The site also includes two privately owned museums of natural history, the Shoshone Bird Museum and the Richard Arthur Olsen Museum.
 Together, they house extensive collections focused on regional wildlife, fossils, rocks, and cultural history, giving visitors added context for the land they’re exploring.
 The depth and variety of these exhibits have led many to refer to the site as the “Smithsonian of the Desert.”